by Calculated Risk on 2/26/2018 01:25:00 PM

-New home sales for January were reported at 555,000 on a seasonally adjusted annual rate basis (SAAR).
-This was below the consensus forecast, and the three previous months were all revised down.
-So overall this was a disappointing report.
+New home sales for January were reported at 593,000 on a seasonally adjusted annual rate basis (SAAR).
+This was below the consensus forecast, however the three previous months were revised up.

-Earlier: New Home Sales increase to 555,000 Annual Rate in January.
+Earlier: New Home Sales decrease to 593,000 Annual Rate in January.

 Click on graph for larger image.